Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - Orchestration (Langflow, n8n)/n8n/Recommended, Not - n8n on Heroku with community nodes.md

 In short: **Heroku is not compatible with FUSE-based mounting**, so there's no way to make community node installs persist through this method.

 ---
+### 🛠️ Can't Leave Heroku?
+A Workaround if Speed Not an Issue

+If you're not ready to move off Heroku, there's a partial workaround using:
+#### `N8N_REINSTALL_MISSING_PACKAGES=true`

+This environment variable tells n8n to reinstall missing community nodes automatically when it starts.

+However, there's a catch:
+- **Container restarts take time**, and the n8n server may not be immediately available
+- You’ll likely need a **startup script or external monitor** that:
+    1. Pings the Heroku URL every few minutes
+    2. Waits until the app becomes reachable (i.e., not 503 or down)
+    3. Triggers a health check or webhook call once n8n is fully ready
+    4. If your app relies on n8n, consider showing a loading screen, loading sprite, or loading message to the user until a successful connection to n8n.
+Community nodes usually reinstall quickly, so the delay is minimal.

+Note: This issue is most common on **eco or free plans**, which automatically shut down dynos after 30 minutes of inactivity.
+When the dyno restarts, the community nodes are lost due to Heroku’s **ephemeral filesystem**.
+Upgrading to a higher plan that avoids automatic shutdowns can help reduce these interruptions, but won’t fully solve the persistence issue.

+---

 ### ✅ Real Alternatives: Use a Platform with Persistent Volumes